dbzguy56/sequentialImpulseCPP/README.md

    - If it's not under the current set directory, it maybe under `C:\Program Files\Microsoft Visual Studio\2022\BuildTools\VC\Auxiliary\Build\vcvars64.bat`

-After you have made you have the requirements, you build with simply by running the command.
+After that is setup, you build with simply by running the command.

 ```bash
 .\build.bat